-9 Q. In his testimony, Mr. Hauer outlined the Telecommunications Act.2 Given your granting it Eligible Telecommunications Carrier (ETC) status is in the public interest, which is a requirement for ETC designation at both the State and Federal levels.
-The South Dakota

-12 A. Based upon my review of Mr. Hauer's testimony, I do not believe LTD can show that the public interest.
-LTD has not demonstrated through its filing, data requests or testimony that it can achieve successful deployment of services in South Dakota.
-An unsuccessful attempt to serve South Dakota residents will result in large portions of South Dakota being left behind regarding broadband coverage.
-It is likely that LTD's success, or lack thereof, will not be apparent for years when they fail financially or are unable to fulfil their FCC buildout or
+12 Based upon my review of Mr. Hauer's testimony, I do not believe LTD can show that A. granting it Eligible Telecommunications Carrier (ETC) status is in the public interest, which is a 13 14 requirement for ETC designation at both the State and Federal levels.
+The South Dakota 15 Administrative Rule (ARSD) 20:10:32:43.07 states the South Dakota Public Utilities 16 Commission (SDPUC) is obligated to make an affirmative finding that an ETC designation is in 17 the public interest.
+LTD has not demonstrated through its filing, data requests or testimony that 18 it can achieve successful deployment of services in South Dakota.
+An unsuccessful attempt to 19 serve South Dakota residents will result in large portions of South Dakota being left behind 20 regarding broadband coverage.
+It is likely that LTD's success, or lack thereof, will not be 21 apparent for years when they fail financially or are unable to fulfil their FCC buildout or performance obligations.
+During this time, the LTD awarded areas in South Dakota will likely not be eligible for other federal broadband grant programs including future rounds of RDOF, so these South Dakota citizens will be left trapped in a broadband desert for many years to come.
+Given the information in the file, LTD has not met its burden and should not be granted ETC status.
+LTD has not provided sufficient technical, managerial, nor financial information to explain how it can possibly fulfill its obligation to serve as an ETC.